 - Prefer High—It is highly likely for the tool to include in the route the roads that are associated with the restriction.

-In most cases, you can use the default value, Prohibited, for the Restriction Usage parameter if the restriction is dependent on a vehicle characteristic such as vehicle height.
-In some cases, the value for Restriction Usage parameter depends on your routing preferences.
-For example, the Avoid Toll Roads restriction has the default value of Avoid Medium for the Restriction Usage parameter.
+In most cases, you can use the default value, Prohibited, for the restriction usage parameter if the restriction is dependent on a vehicle characteristic such as vehicle height.
+In some cases, the value for restriction usage parameter depends on your routing preferences.
+For example, the Avoid Toll Roads restriction has the default value of Avoid Medium for the restriction usage parameter.
 This means that when the restriction is used, the tool attempts to route around toll roads when it can.
-Avoid Medium also indicates how important it is to avoid toll roads when finding the best route; it has a medium priority.
-Avoid Low puts lower importance on avoiding tolls; Avoid High gives a higher importance and makes it more acceptable for the service to generate longer routes to avoid tolls.
+The Avoid Medium restriction usage parameter value also indicates how important it is to avoid toll roads when finding the best route; it has a medium priority.
+The Avoid Low restriction usage parameter value puts lower importance on avoiding tolls; whereas the Avoid High restriction usage parameter value gives a higher importance and makes it more acceptable for the service to generate longer routes to avoid tolls.
 Prohibited prohibits travel on toll roads, making it impossible for a route to travel on any portion of a toll road.
 Keep in mind that avoiding or prohibiting toll roads, and therefore avoiding toll payments, is the objective for some; in contrast, others prefer to drive on toll roads because avoiding traffic is more valuable than avoiding toll costs.
-If your interest is in avoiding traffic, you should choose Prefer Low, Prefer Medium, or Prefer High as the value for the Restriction Usage parameter.
-The higher the preference, the more focused travel mode is to travel on the roads associated with the restriction.
+If your interest is in avoiding traffic, choose Prefer Low, Prefer Medium, or Prefer High as the value for the restriction usage parameter.
+The higher the preference, the more focused the travel mode is to travel on the roads associated with the restriction.

 Reset travel modes